straight-coding/SetupTool/README.md

   * Build Uninstaller and copy it to the folder specified by `INSTALL_SOURCE`;
   * Built the Installer as a compressing tool;
   * Using the above tool to compress the whole folder specified by `INSTALL_SOURCE`;
-  * Copy the zip file to the Installer project folder as an embedded file;
+  * Copy the zip file to the Installer project folder as an embedded resource;
   * Re-built the Installer to get the final setup program.

 ```